 The Bottom Line

-If you’re asking yourself “is Cape Town worth visiting?”, I have good news and maybe-not-so-good news.
-The good news is that Cape Town is an absolute must-visit if you’re already planning to be in South Africa.
-What’s maybe-not-so-good is the Cape Town isn’t perfect; it’s not as pristine as the natural beauty it sits in.
-Indeed, Cape Town is a nuanced, sometimes complicated city—not black and white but shades of gray, or maybe a rainbow.
+If you’re looking for a Cape Town itinerary, I have good news: Cape Town is an absolute must-visit if you’re already planning to be in South Africa.
+From afternoon excursions to the wineries of Stellenbosch, to sunset hikes up Lions Head, there’s something for everyone in Africa’s most beautiful city.
+At the same time, Cape Town is a nuanced, sometimes complicated city—not black and white but shades of gray, or maybe a rainbow, as it were.
 Want to make sure your next trip to South Africa is one you’ll never forget?
 Hire me as your Travel Coach, and let me sweat the details.